bossleanne/Data-Analytics-projects/README.md

 --apluslab \
 --perfume-recommender \
 \
-`apluslab` is a Search Engine Optimization practice where I boosted my website to the top ranking on the first page of Google in three weeks.\
+`apluslab` is a Search Engine Optimization practice where I boosted my website to the top ranking on the first page of Google in three weeks.

-`perfume-recommender` is a recommender based based on natural language processing from scratch, including web scraping, data enginnering, bag of words, and different recommender rules.
+`perfume-recommender` is a perfume recommender for https://www.luckyscent.com/ company base on their online products finding similar perfumes for consumers, it based based on natural language processing from scratch, including web scraping, data enginnering, bag of words, and different recommender rules.